Running Containers on Amazon Elastic Kubernetes Service (Amazon EKS)

 You will build an Amazon EKS cluster, configure the environment, deploy the cluster, and then add applications to your cluster.
 You will manage container images using Amazon Elastic Container Registry (ECR) and learn how to automate application deployment.
 You will deploy applications using CI/CD tools.
 You will learn how to monitor and scale your environment by using metrics, logging, tracing, and horizontal/vertical scaling.
 You will learn how to design and manage a large container environment by designing for efficiency, cost, and resiliency.
 You will configure AWS networking services to support the cluster and learn how to secure your Amazon EKS environment.

 - Those who will provide container orchestration management in the AWS Cloud including:

 In this course, you will learn to:

-We recommend that attendees of this course complete this digital course:
+We recommend that attendees of this course have:

 Module 1: Container Fundamentals

 - Preparing for Lab 1: Deploying Kubernetes Pods

 - Fundamentals of Amazon EKS security